hhaidrr/cursor-git/demo.md

-# Cursor Aider Git Demo
+# Cursor Git Demo

-This demo shows how to use the Cursor Aider Git extension to automatically commit AI-generated changes.
+This demo shows how to use the Cursor Git extension to automatically commit AI-generated changes.

 ## Setup